 Mott Community College, uses computerized placement test results along with other information to recommend the most appropriate beginning course levels for you as a new student.
 The placement assessment software used is ACCUPLACER.

 You will be required to take Reading, Math, and English computerized placement tests.

 This is not a college entrance examination.
-It consists of up to five computerized tests, 12-20 questions each, in the areas of reading, English and Math.
-Questions appear one at a time with multiple choice answers
+It consists of computerized tests, 20 questions each in the areas of Reading/ Math, and a Writing Essay.

 Begin testing after you submit an application to MCC.

 If you are still in high school, you may want to take the test when you are close to the end of your last semester.Schedule Placement Testing